lTheon/iTheon-Auto-Looter/README.md

 Contributors:

 Russian translation: https://github.com/IIJTypmaH <br>
-Cool image you can see above: Blackgrowl
+Cool image you can see above and the MCM banner: Blackgrowl

 Changelog:

+v0.1.5
+- Added a cool MCM banner by Blackgrowl

 v0.1.4
 - Removed some of hard dependencies